Keparoo/Tapntable/README.md

 ## Deployment

 The frontend is currently deployed to Surge: <https://tapntable.surge.sh/>
-The currently deployed version is in a demo mode for demonstration purposes in order to allow users to try out the interface without login credentials.
+Code has been added to the currently deployed version to enable a demonstration mode in order to allow users to try out the interface without login credentials.

 ### Dependencies